rpbeltran/eggshell/README.md

 ```

 Unlike in Bash however, implicit execution is not permitted within code blocks
-surrounded by curly braces.
-So inside of a function for example, we must use
+surrounded by curly braces, parenthesis, or square brackets.
+So inside of a
-backticks.
-In these cases, `a := b` will assume b is the name of another
+function for example, we must use backticks.
+In these cases, `a := b` will
-variable, not a target to execute.
+assume b is the name of another variable, not a target to execute.

 ```
 fn a() {